pedroCollogno/satisfied/README.md

 - [ ] Make it look nice (game icons, texture for each building, nicer UI)
 - [ ] Quick access bar
 - [ ] Zones / groups to represents factories and/or production lines
-- [ ] Add items and recipes (big one)
+- [ ] Add items and recipes
-    - [ ] Add them for planning only
+    - [ ] Add them for planning / display only
     - [ ] Item cost of factory / selection
     - [ ] Compute production (static)
 - [ ] Settings / customization (only if this is used by anyone other than me)
     - [ ] Keyboard layout handling (at least AZERTY)
     - [ ] Remap keybindings
     - [ ] Change fonts / colors
-- [ ] Z-axis support: could be a system of layers with connect them ?
+- [ ] Depth support: could be a system of layers with elevators to connect them ?

 ## Design / Architecture